PostHog/squeak/README.md

 ## Requirements

-_Squeak!_ is currently self-hosted, but we make deployment simple using a Docker image.
+_Squeak!_ is currently self-hosted, but we make deployment simple using a Docker container.

 1. Host a Docker image - Runs client-side widget and connects to integrations
 1. A [Supabase](https://supabase.com) account (to host the Postgres database, and for authentication)